-It’s February 2015!
+It’s March 2015!

 This is the monthly blog parade link-up so we can check-in every month to share the work we have been creating.
 Every step forward, no matter how small counts!
 Blog about your latest and greatest and share the DIRECT link to your blog post below.

 On social media feel free to use hashtag #bplinkup